What Happens When an Underground Oil Tank Is Found During a Home Inspection?

 Inspectors do not determine whether a tank has leaked.
 Their role is to identify the presence of the tank and note it as a risk that needs further evaluation.

-What usually happens after a tank is discovered
+What usually happens after a tank is discovered?

 Once an underground oil tank is found, the next steps are fairly consistent across most situations.